Church of St Mary the Virgin, Meysey Hampton: Parish

-Meysey Hampton has long had links with Marston Meysey, over the county border in Wiltshire but also within the diocese of Gloucester.
-A chapel was built there in the 13th century and was dependent on St Mary's, although for periods in the 14th and 17th centuries the chapel functioned as a parish church.
+Meysey Hampton had links with Marston Meysey, over the county border in Wiltshire but also within the diocese of Gloucester.
+A chapel was built there in the 13th century and was dependent on St Mary's, although the chapel functioned as a parish church for periods in the 14th and 17th centuries.
 William Rankin, rector of Meysey Hampton, took on the additional duties of curate of Marston Meysey, thereby uniting the two livings from 1873 to 1882.
 He instigated the building of a new St James' church at Marston Meysey, designed by Brooks soon after his restoration work at Meysey Hampton.

 The two benefices were united in 1924, effective on the first vacancy, which occurred in 1937.
-Today St Mary's is within the area of the South Cotswolds Team Ministry, alongside 21 other churches.
+Today, St Mary's is within the area of the South Cotswolds Team Ministry, alongside 21 other churches.